 Accept Multiple Forms of Payment

 Finally, there’s payment.
-While cash is still king at many gun shows and many customers will use it, it’s ideal to offer several forms of payment, such as debit, credit, and mobile payments like Google Pay, Apple Pay, PayPal, and Venmo.
-Fortunately, getting set up has never been easier, and solutions like Square offer a mobile point-of-sale system that’s easily portable.
+While cash is still king at many gun shows and many customers will use it, it’s ideal to offer several forms of payment, such as debit, credit, and mobile payments like Google Pay, Apple Pay.
+Fortunately, getting set up has never been easier, and mobile point-of-sale systems are easy to transport to shows.
 All you need is a laptop, tablet, or smartphone.

-This can give you a tremendous edge over other vendors who only accept cash and should help give you a better payday when the event is over.it’s ideal to offer several forms of payment, such as debit, credit, and mobile payments like Google Pay, Apple Pay, PayPal, and Venmo.
-Click To Tweet
+This can give you a tremendous edge over other vendors who only accept cash and should help give you a better payday when the event is over.

 Succeeding at Gun Show Selling

-The resurgence of gun shows after the pandemic is exciting news and should be instrumental in many firearms sellers growing their businesses in 2022 and beyond.
+The resurgence of gun shows after the pandemic is exciting news and should be instrumental in many firearms sellers growing their businesses.
 But to thrive, it’s important to understand things like rules and regulations, ATF compliance, record-keeping, presentation, and payments.
 Whether you’re just starting or “shaking off the rust,” the tips and strategies listed above should help you get your bearings and increase your chances of success.